thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/aliases.md

 This alias allows choosing devices of specified type which are related to specified originator up to specified level and in specified direction.
-This alias filters devices with types ‘Device’ that have any relation from Asset ‘House C’ up to relation level 1.
+This alias filters devices with types ‘Device’ that have any relation from Asset ‘Building A’ up to relation level 1.

 Let's learn how to add a Device search query alias and use it in a widget:
 1. Enter dashboard editing mode.